mwan9ilwa/alx-github_stats-tracker/README.md

-GitHub Dashboard Application
+GitHub Stats Tracker Application

 Introduction
-GitHub Dashboard is a web application that allows users to visualize their GitHub profile data in an interactive and user-friendly way.
+GitHub Stats Tracker is a web application that allows users to visualize their GitHub profile data in an interactive and user-friendly way.
 This project was developed to help GitHub users better understand their contributions, top languages, and recent activities.

 Team Members: